 First, retrieve it as quickly as possible.
 If your phone is still in the bottom of the bath, sink, swimming pool or the toilet, get it out quickly!
 The longer it’s in the liquid, the greater the likelihood of damage there will be.

 Here is what we suggest you do.
 Buy our Pingi XL 450g Moisture Absorber as a preventative measure before your smartphone is in peril.
 Click on Shop and get your very own Pingi XL Wet Smartphone Sydney Moisture Absorber today!

-Our products contain Silica Gel pellets which won’t leak and are re-usable.
+Our products contain Silica Gel pellets that won’t leak and are reusable.